Scyzix/Scyzix/README.md

 - 👋 Hi, I’m @Scyzix
-- 👀 I’m interested in IT, Computer Science, AI, Robotic Engineering, Physics, Chemistry, Mathematics,...
+- 👀 I’m interested in IT, AI, ML, Neural Network, Robotic & Electrical Engineering, Physics, Chemistry, Mathematics,...
 - 🌱 I’m currently learning Game Development and Artificial Intelligence, and a lot more soon!
 - 📫 My email: ndphuc1004@gmail.com
+- 👾 I am a really weird person, paranormal
 - ⚡ Fun fact: I am using a 10-year-old computer, it is about to retire soon!